 Barium swallow is indicated in the evaluation of the following symptoms and related conditions:

-- Symptoms: dysphagia (inability to swallow or difficulty swallowing), odynophagia (painful swallowing), regurgitation of undigested food, noncardiac retrosternal chest pain (see “” in the article on )
+- Clinical features: dysphagia (inability to swallow or difficulty swallowing), odynophagia (painful swallowing), regurgitation of undigested food, noncardiac retrosternal chest pain (see “” in the article on )

 - Suspected esophageal perforation (see “Complications” below)